OneKeyHQ/firmware/docs/core/misc/fragmentation.md

 # Memory fragmentation management

-Trezor-core memory is managed by a mark-and-sweep garbage collector.
+Onekey-core memory is managed by a mark-and-sweep garbage collector.
 Throughout the run-time of the firmware, the memory space gets increasingly fragmented as the GC sweep is initiated at arbitrary points.